matthamil/React-VR-Frogger/README.md

 ## Attributions

-All assets in the `static_assets` directory are Creative Commons licensed works (except the frog model).
+All assets in the `static_assets` directory are Creative Commons licensed works (except the frog model and material).
 The following is a list of asset packs used in this project:

 1. [3D Nature Pack](http://kenney.nl) - CC0 License
 1. [3D Landscape Assets v2](http://www.racoon-media.nl) - CC0 License